openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 #### Alarm server
 This is essentially a typical CRUD app and we need the following

-- Deployment: It should have one initContainers that runs to completion to perform DB migration and one main container which starts the main server.
+- Deployment: It should have one initiContainer to create a DB, one initContainers that perform DB migration (create/alter table etc) and one main container which starts the main server.
   No HA, so set replica to 1.
 It should also contain all the ENV variables needed to talk to postgres deployment DB_HOST, DB_PORT, DB_NAME, DB_USER etc.
   Suitable resources should be provided but not much memory and CPU is need for CRUD apps.
 - Secrets: DB creds and configs should be read from postgres deployment.